 As the founder of the Brothers of the Christian Schools, Saint John Baptist de La Salle believed that the primary aim of the school was the salvation of souls.
 Each and every event, activity, class, and policy is devised with this goal in mind—to ensure that the students entrusted to our care may fully participate in the eternal salvation that Jesus Christ provides for us.
 Thus, CBS offers a well-developed spiritual program rooted in the Lasallian Catholic tradition of Jesus Christ and our Founder, Saint John Baptist de La Salle.
 The students pray before each class, sing at chapel once a week, attend monthly Mass, attend a retreat day once a year, and participate in a service learning day—all aimed at bringing them closer in their relationship with Jesus and encouraging the development of their faith life and moral aptitude.
 For St. La Salle the relationship between teacher and student was one of great importance, for through this relationship, both teacher and student reached their full potential as children of God, earning eternal salvation—the primary goal of the Christian school.
-CBS works hard to fulfill the mottos:"Education in the presence of God, God's children in search of Truth" on the St. Anthony campus, and “Your sons into young men, young men into Christian gentlemen” on the City Park campus.
+CBS works hard to fulfill the mottos: "Education in the presence of God, God's children in search of Truth" on the Canal Street campus, and “Your sons into young men, young men into Christian gentlemen” on the City Park campus.

 Although CBS understands that each child is unique and while that uniqueness is celebrated, the following are expectations for all students: